 Reliable child care in Central Washington and beyond has always been hard to find.
 But with the onset of the COVID-19 pandemic, providers considered essential to restarting the economy struggled more to keep their doors open amid mounting costs and plummeting paychecks.

-A fellowship grant from the Education Writers Association is helping the Yakima Herald-Republic dive into the issue, and better understand the potential impacts and solutions to the cascading problem.
+A fellowship grant from the Education Writers Association helped the Yakima Herald-Republic dive into the issue, and better understand the potential impacts and solutions to the cascading problem.

-Here, we’ve rounded up everything you need to know about this topic and how it’s changing people’s lives — and students’ future outcomes.
-You can also sign up here for our twice-monthly newsletter The Growth Gap to receive updated reporting from our team.
+Here, we’ve rounded up everything you need to know from both pre-pandemic and during about this topic and how it’s changing people’s lives — and students’ future outcomes.

 What did child care in Central Washington and throughout the state look like prior to COVID-19?

 Prior to the pandemic, licensed child care programs statewide had capacity to serve just 17% of children under age 13, according to state-commissioned research from late 2019.
 Washington already had the sixth highest share of people living in child care deserts in the U.S., the Center for American Progress reported.
 This means demand for care far outweighs the licensed spots available.

 Much of Yakima County was considered a child care desert, for example, with available slots for children declining by 700 between 2015 and 2020, according to data from Child Care Aware of Washington, the organization tasked by the state with coordinating care during the pandemic.

 Part of the reason providers are leaving the sector is because wages are too low for many to make ends meet.
 At the same time, Washington ranked as the fifth least affordable state for child care for a toddler in a family home program and ninth for that care in a center in a report released by Child Care Aware in late 2019.